azaroth42/gibson/advances.md

 * Links: between the character and another PC/NPC, with individual values for each
 * Stress: the number of stress-causing cybernetics installed

+The Streamer playbook has an additional statistic:

+* Influence: The amount of influence you have with your audiences

 # Basic Moves
 There are 10 basic moves which everyone has access to: